Mastalgia: Risk Factors and Treatment Strategies Used at Two Breast Clinics in Pakistan

 Abstract

-Objective: Aim of this study is to determine risk factors associated with mastalgia,its association with various breast disorders, and various management strategies used for its treatment.
+Background: Mastalgia is one of the commonest symptoms of breast disorder and a major cause of anxiety amongst women.
+The aim of this study was to determine the risk factors associated with the onset and severity of mastalgia, their association with various breast disorders, and response to strategies used for its treatment.

-Materials and Methods: All women presenting to breast surgery clinic with complaints of breast pain, heaviness, and tenderness were included in the study.
-Patients were initially evaluated at the time of presentation, treatment initiated and then were evaluated after six months of treatment.
+Material and Methods: This prospective descriptive study was carried out at Combined Military Hospitals (CMH) of Rawalpindi and Thall over a period of six months from January to July 2017.
+Women presenting to breast surgery clinic with complaints of breast pain, heaviness, and tenderness were included in the study.
+Patients were initially evaluated at the time of presentation, treatment was initiated, followed by re-evaluation after six months.
+A multiple logistic regression model was used to determine association of mastalgia with various conditions and their effect on severity of mastalgia.

 Copyright (c) 2020 Journal of Islamabad Medical & Dental College